mjanson/gdata-scala-client/README.txt

 Google data API for Scala
 ==========================================================

-February  5, 2008
+April  7, 2008

 The GData package contains Scala bindings for Google Data APIs.
-For the moment, it consists of a generic XML pickling library.
-It will contain specific instantiations for several Google services, and a communication library to tie everything together.
+It consists of a generic XML pickling library, generic data classes and picklers for Atom and Google common elements, authentication and HTTP connection handling.
+It has specific bindings for the YouTube and Calendar API.

 Building
 ========